-May 10, 2021 | 5 Surprising Facts about the Sales Tax (VAT) That Any Professional Should Know
+5 Surprising Facts about the Sales Tax (VAT) That Any Professional Should Know.

-Why Learning about Sales Tax (VAT) Can Help You in Career Management
+Why Learning About Sales Tax (VAT) Can Help You in Career Management.

 You might now be thinking, “VAT?
 Why would I ever need this knowledge if I don’t have my own business?”

 Well, indeed, most of us just pay all the bills with the VAT included — without even looking at the bill.
 However, you can benefit from learning about the concept of VAT and learn the basic mechanisms behind it.

 1. What Is the Value Added Tax (VAT), Also Known as the “Sales Tax”?
 How Did It All Start, and How Does It Work?

-VAT is a relatively new tax — in the early 20th century, a German businessman Wilhelm Von Siemens and an American economist, Thomas S. Adams designed the concept independently of each other.
+VAT is a relatively new tax — in the early 20th century, German businessman Wilhelm Von Siemens and an American economist, Thomas S. Adams designed the concept independently of each other.
 Interestingly, they had a different rationale to propose the tax.

 Whether a business should pay sales tax to a particular government depends on the way that government defines a so-called nexus — which, in general, means “presence.”

-Traditionally, presence means having an office at a given territory or having an employee based there.
-Well, in times when online sales and shipping products and services internationally has become the default way of running the economy, defining the nexus is much more complicated than it used to be.
+Traditionally, presence means having an office in a given territory or having an employee based there.
+Well, in times when online sales and shipping products and services internationally have become the default way of running the economy, defining the nexus is much more complicated than it used to be.

 2. How Does Your Government Desperately Try To Keep You Healthy by Manipulating the VAT Tax Rates?

 Most governments use the opportunity to change the sales tax rates to encourage their residents to go for certain products or activities for the benefit of their health or their future.
-E.g., in many countries of the world, organic food, as well as any educational products and services, are sales tax-exempt.
+For example, in many countries of the world, organic food, as well as any educational products and services, are sales tax-exempt.

 For this reason, some products are burdened with additional, special taxes, known as excise taxes.
 These taxes are charged on specific goods or services at purchase such as fuel, tobacco, and alcohol.

 3. Why Doesn’t VAT Ruin Companies Financially?

 Every time you make a purchase, you need to add the VAT tax to the base price (usually in the range of 15-25%).
 Then, how is it possible that businesses can manufacture complex products that go through multiple hands in the process?

-Well, it is because companies don’t need to charge sales taxes while selling business-to-business (B2B) — unless the client company is the user of the product, and therefore also the consumer of the product.
+Unless, no products purchased and the client company is the user of the product, and therefore also the consumer of the product.
 Only the final consumer needs to pay the sales tax.
 It is why the sales tax is always charged only once: at the last stage of the production-consumption cycle.

 Moreover, in many countries, the obligation to charge the sales tax is waived for companies with a small turnover.
-E.g., in most states of the US, you are free from charging sales tax if your really turnover in that state is lower than $100,000.
+For example, in most states of the US, you are free from charging sales tax if your really turnover in that state is lower than $100,000.
 This system encouraged and supports small entrepreneurship.

 4. Why DOES VAT Sometimes Ruin Companies Financially?